BazziteOS - Post Script

 --add-rich-rule='rule family="ipv6" source address="fe80::/10" service name="ssh" accept' \

-2>/dev/null || warn "IPv6 link-local SSH rule may already exist."
+2>/dev/null || info "IPv6 link-local SSH rule already exists."

 firewall-cmd --permanent --zone=drop \